Hostiles and Calamities: Plot

-As Negan and his men are returning from Alexandria, Dwight discovers that Daryl has escaped, and finds the anonymous note Daryl was passed in his cell.
-When Negan arrives, he has Dwight beaten up and put in Daryl's cell.
+As Negan and his Saviors are returning from Alexandria with Eugene as their hostage, Dwight discovers that Daryl has escaped, and finds the anonymous note Daryl was passed in his cell along with Joey's beaten corpse.
+When Negan arrives back at the Sanctuary and upon learning of Daryl's escape, he orders Gary, David, and an unnamed Savior to have Dwight beaten up and put in the former's cell in order to punish him for letting their prisoner flee.
 Negan informs Dwight that Sherry has run away and wonders if she was responsible for Daryl's escape, but he defends her, leading Negan to question Dwight's own loyalty.
 He orders Dwight to find and bring back Sherry.
 After being mended by Dr. Emmett Carson, Dwight leaves for his and Sherry's home before the apocalypse, having planned long ago to use it as a rendezvous should they get separated.
 There, he finds a farewell note from Sherry, admitting to helping Daryl to escape, and telling Dwight he's become a different person.
 Dwight returns to Sanctuary, bitter.
+He lies to Dr. Carson that he killed Sherry when she was attacked by walkers.

-Meanwhile, Negan allows Eugene to settle into Sanctuary, being granted several amenities and privileges.
-When Negan asks him about his credentials, Eugene falls back on his old lies that he has multiple PhDs in biochemistry as well as immunology and microbiology.
+Meanwhile, Laura shows a terrified Eugene to his new room where she offers to go and get him food.
+He really wants lobster or pickles, but she brings him some tinned orange spaghetti.
+After locking the door and calming down, he discovers a fridge stocked with beer, fruit, fresh vegetables and eggs.
+He turns on the hifi system which plays "Easy Street".
+Later she takes him to the factory floor and explains the point system and that he'll "eat good" because he's not "one of them" (a worker).
+Negan, still very angry about the damage to Lucille, questions Eugene about why he should just not beat him to death.
+In retort, Eugene falls back on his old lies that he has multiple PhDs in biochemistry as well as immunology and microbiology.
 He also lies about being a member of a ten-person team at the Human Genome Project to fight weaponized diseases.
-Negan takes a liking to him, and allows him to spend time with a few of his "wives": Tanya, Frankie, and Amber.
-The women bond with Eugene.
+Put on the spot Eugene comes up with a plan to stop the captured perimeter walkers from rotting.
+Negan is impressed and takes a liking to him, whilst also using the opportunity to mock Rick as a leader and subsequently allows him to spend time with a few of his "wives": Tanya, Frankie, and Amber.
+The women bond with "Doctor" Eugene over video games and a few basic science experiments which greatly impress the drunken ladies.
 Later, Tanya and Frankie approach Eugene about making two poison capsules, explaining that Amber wants to commit suicide; Eugene reluctantly agrees.
 He finds that he has a position of power as he is able to cut in line and readily request the needed cold capsules to make the pills from the Savior marketplace, and finishes making the pills.